mathiasseidler/360-Image-Gallery/README.md

 API: Python FastAPI implementing a REST-ful API

-Busniess logich and CRUD: Type-annotated Python using SQLalchemy's object relational mapper for data base transaction.
+Busniess logic and CRUD: Type-annotated Python using SQLalchemy's object relational mapper for data base transaction.

 Data base: SQLite for local prototyping, Postgres for a later server-less deployment on Heroku